VitorSchutz/VitorSchutz/README.md

 ### Hello World👋

-I'm Vitor Schutz but here on the internet, you must know me as PixelNerd, I love programming and solving, I'm from Brazil and I'm practically an expert in Game Maker language and I intend to learn more about Python or Java Scripty.
+I'm Vitor Schutz but here on the internet, you might know me as PixelNerd, I love programming and solving problems, I'm from Brazil and I have great experience with Game Development but currently I work as a Back-End Programmer in Python

 ### My work🔧

-I'm currently working on a game in Game maker 2 in the Adventure style and plan to launch it from steam soon (You can see My contributions to this project on my profile)

-I also have a great experience with Game Maker Studio 2 I can make a style game The legend of zelda without any problem

-I also worked a little as an "influencer" on Twitch for a year and some months I have some experience in the subject.
+Currently I'm making small programs in Python just to not lose practice but I'm looking for a Back-End job and I'm accepting proposals.

+I've been in a Game Development Project in Game Maker for 2 years

   ##
   ![Snake animation](https://github.com/VitorSchutz/VitorSchutz/blob/output/github-contribution-grid-snake.svg)